These days, cricket has a rule everyone knows: six balls make an over. Simple enough.

 - 8 balls

-As international cricket evolved and required consistency, the six-ball over gradually became the global standard.
-By the late 20th century, it was universally adopted across Test and first-class cricket.
+As international cricket became more organized, consistency started to matter more.
+Slowly but surely, the six-ball over became the worldwide standard.
+By the late 20th century, it had been adopted across Test and first-class cricket everywhere.